NCIEVS/evsrestapi-client-SDK/doc/FHIRVALUESET.md

   ### ValueSet expand with property '=' filter operation

   This request is appropriate for NCI Thesaurus and finds concepts from the included list that have the Contributing_Source property equal to "FDA".

+  The expected result will include only C48672 (Schedule I Substance) from the concept list, as it has the Contributing_Source property with value "FDA", while C2991 (Disease or Disorder) and C48670 (Controlled Substance) will be excluded because they either lack this property or have different Contributing_Source values.
 ```
   cat << EOF > parameters.txt
   {